fabric8-ui/fabric8-ui/README.md

 source environments/openshift-prod-cluster.sh
 ```

 There are others too.
-For example to connect to a locally running minishift installation of fabric8 try:
+For example if you want to try [run fabric8 locally on minishift](https://github.com/fabric8io/fabric8-platform#v-4x-pre-release-development) and connect fabric8-ui to it then try:

 ```bash
 source environments/local-cluster.sh